monome/docs/norns/shield.md

 _Please note:_

 - the antistatic bag your shield comes in will already be unsealed -- don't worry, it was opened in our workshop to verify assembly and for a final stage of testing before shipping
-- if your shield was purchased in or after 2022, it has a white sticker on the back -- do not remove it, as it helps keep part of the circuit non-conductive for Pi4's
+- if your shield is version `211028` (`21` = 2021, `10` = October, `28` = 28th day) or later, it has a white sticker on the back -- do not remove it, as it helps keep part of the circuit non-conductive for Pi4's
+- if you will be using a Pi4 with your shield, you may need to cut the separators on the side of the white bottom case for optimal fit -- please see [this lines post](https://llllllll.co/t/norns-shield-2022/52960/77?u=dan_derks) for steps to complete an at-home modification

 Let's begin!
 All you need is a normal phillips-head screwdriver.